dustinpfister/blog_posts/_posts/vuejs-force-update.md

 layout: post
 categories: vuejs
 id: 561
-updated: 2019-11-12 12:00:36
+updated: 2019-11-12 12:05:55
-version: 1.5
+version: 1.6
 ---

-Most of the time when a value in the data object of a Vue Class instance changes the view with render again automatically, but it some cases it will not, or for whatever the reason I might want to force Vue to render again.
+Most of the time when a value in the data object of a Vue Class instance changes the view with render again automatically, but it some cases it will not.
+For this reason or any other extending circumstance I might want to force Vue to render the vue again.
 This is where the [force update](https://vuejs.org/v2/api/#vm-forceUpdate) method will come into play as a way to do just that.

+If I do find myself using it though I cant help but think that I should not be using it, most of the time the reason why a vue is not updating is because an object added to the vue is not reactive, so maybe a better solution would be to make it reactive.
+So lets look at some examples that make use of the force update method, and some others that do the same thing without the use of the method.

 <!-- more -->